configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 ### Confidential CONTAINS and NOT CONTAINS

 #### Intent
-Let's target users who who are from the same company confidentially.
-However text comparators don't support `CONTAINS` or `NOT CONTAINS` comparisons.
+Let's target users who are from the same company confidentially.
+However, text comparators don't support `CONTAINS` or `NOT CONTAINS` comparisons.
 How can we solve this?

 #### Solution
 You can add a custom attribute called `domain` and use only confidential comparators in the targeting rule.